Learning objectives and alignment

 How to Put Into Practice?

-How to Write Measurable Learning Objectives
+How to Write Measurable Learning Outcomes

 1. Identify an object, thing, or idea (usually a noun) you want students to learn.
 Consider the desired knowledge dimension: factual, conceptual, procedural, or metacognitive.
 Example: The seven steps of the research process (procedural).